urbit/UIPs/UIPS/UIP-01XX.md

 Thus, no relabeling of cores is necessary, the only Hoon level change is the addition of a simple rune wrapping a fixed number of entry points to Arvo.
 Hoon can compose the `%wild` hint's clue entirely from information tracked in the subject type.

-A further advantage, pointed out by ~master-morzod, is that such a hint could be used to fix the jet mismatch of `+mink`.
-The rule is simple: neither `+mink` as written, nor the interpreter which is jetting it, ever produce stack traces when executing an arm of a labeled core.
-This information is accessible to `+mink` without requiring any injection of state.
+A further advantage, pointed out by ~master-morzod, is that type-level availability of core labels could be used to fix the jet mismatch of `+mink` in an ergonomic way.
+If the sample of `+mink` is extended to contain jet registrations (in the same `$wilt` mold), its semantics can be fixed to never produce a stack trace underneath a labeled core.
+The jet for `+mink` can load the supplied `$wilt` as its local jet registrations, and the interpreter can likewise refuse to produce stack traces under labeled cores, even if they are in fact unjetted.
+Of course `+mink` should also explicitly handle the `%wild` hint.

+A vase-mode wrapper around `+mink` can then extract the necessary registrations from the type carried by the vase.

 ## Backwards Compatibility

 Interpreters are free to ignore `%wild` hints and use existing jet registration implementations, such as cold state derived from `%fast` hints.
+However, this will preserve the extant jet mismatch with `+mink`.

 ## Reference Implementation